 Dating someone and falling in love is meant to be fun, falling in love is meant to be exciting and give you a rush.
 It’s meant to be great.

-But it’s at this moment, when we feel like we want to do nothing else apart from spend all our time together, that we need to remember this could make the relationship weaker.
+But it’s at this moment, when we feel like we want to do nothing else apart from spending all our time together, that we need to remember this could make the relationship weaker.

 I want you to enjoy it, but I also want you to lay the best foundations possible so it can last and grow stronger and stronger.
 Part 1 of this article will start to explore what this means, and tell you about Joel’s story.

-(The following extract is taken from page 141-143 of The Dating Dilemma book, read the introduction for free here)
+(The following extract is taken from page 141-143 of The Dating Dilemma book, read the introduction for free.)

 So let’s think about what happens after you’ve started dating.
 Imagine that you’ve found someone you’re really attracted to and it appears that they’re really into you too.
 Yay!